ihh/wikimess/README.md

 You can log in using Twitter or Facebook authentication (via [passport.js](http://passportjs.org/)).
 However, currently this redirects back to `wikimess.me`, so it will not work on your local machine.
-Edit the Twitter/Facebook client ID & secret in [config/local.js](config/local.js) to use a different Twitter/Facebook account and app credentials.
+Edit the Twitter/Facebook client ID & secret in [config/local_example.js](config/local_example.js) (and rename to config/local.js) to use a different Twitter/Facebook account and app credentials.

 To enable/disable direct inspection of the data model via Sails [blueprint methods](https://sailsjs.com/documentation/reference/blueprint-api), edit the REST policy in [config/policies.js](config/policies.js).